-Eczema (also known as atopic dermatitis) is a recurring, non-infectious, inflammatory skin condition.
-It is a very common condition that affects many people in different stages of their life.
-Eczema is most common in people with a family history of an atopic disorder, including asthma or hay fever.
+Eczema (also known as atopic dermatitis) is a recurring, non-infectious, inflammatory skin condition that is very common, affecting many people in different stages of their life.
+Eczema is most common in people with a family history of an atopic disorder such as hay fever or asthma.

 Settling the inflammation

 Repairing the skin barrier and minimising any further breakdown of the skin.

 Depending on the stage of your eruption, you may receive treatment for one or all of the factors.

 ‘Wet wraps’ are wet bandages over emollients and/or topical steroid creams to areas of red, hot, weeping eczema.